Gloucester County, NJ Motorcycle Accident Lawyer

 Proving Fault in a Motorcycle Accident in Gloucester County

+How do victims prove fault in a Gloucester County motorcycle accident?
 To prove that another driver was at fault, your lawyer must prove that they committed some serious mistake or error behind the wheel that caused them to hit you.
 This can include violations of local traffic laws – such as running a stop sign or driving while intoxicated.
 It can also involve some driving maneuver that was unsafe given the circumstances – such as parking around a blind corner or backing out of a driveway too fast.

 In some crashes, determining who is at fault means looking at all drivers involved.
 That means that maybe if you were speeding or following too closely, the court could hold you partly responsible for the crash.
 In New Jersey, this does not block your case; you can still claim damages for a crash even if you were 50% at fault.

 The actual way you will prove your case in court is by presenting evidence.
 This will primarily include your testimony about what happened leading up to the crash and what the other driver did wrong.
 If you have photos of the accident scene, traffic camera footage, or eyewitness statements, these will also help.
 Your medical records and photos of the injury will also show how severe the harm was.
+Make sure you provide as much evidence and records as possible to support your claim and increase your chances of success.

 Damages in a Motorcycle Accident + Injury Case in Gloucester County